gmores1/gmores1/README.md

 - 👀 I’m interested in microbiology, epidemiology, and bioinformatics.
 - 🌱 I’m currently learning Python, R, and basic Github functions.
 - 💞️ I’m looking to collaborate on bioinformatics projects.
-- 📫 How to reach me: gmores1@LSU.edu
+- 📫 How to reach me: grayce.mores@northwestern.edu

 <!---
 gmores1/gmores1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.